for full Odyssey instructions.

 Figure out your own best solution to the Ship of Theseus Problem

-Are we living in a simulated universe?
+Has anyone proved we are living in a simulated universe?
 Some people have the idea that we're all living in a computer simulation of a universe rather than an actual physical universe.
 Other people think this idea is wrong.
-Your task for this prompt is to figure out, as best you can who is right and why.
+Your task for this prompt is to figure out, as best you can whether the people who think that we're all living in a computer simulation of a universe ave proved we're all living in a computer simulation of a universe..

-uploaded.
+who was uploaded.
 In your opinion, is this correct?
-(This is a new topic, so I
+(This is a new topic,

 Personal Identity Do NOT write on this topic without following this link and carefully reading the prompt!
 What makes you the same person as the one who inhabited your body five seconds or five years ago?
 Again, you must click on the link Personal Identity and read what you find there before attempting this topic.